nikerla/vc-content/pages/glossary/cloud-ecommerce.md

             The cloud offers an elastic solution, that allows for substantiall variations in workload and meets the needs for seasonal or even hourly promotional spikes in traffic, including unpredictable outbreaks.
         </p>
         <p class="text">
-            This way your cloud e-commerce store resources can be scaled up and down to support your actual needs.
+            This way your cloud ecommerce store resources can be scaled up and down to support your actual needs.
         </p>
         <p class="text">
             The other side of scalability is business growth.
 Increase in your store’s popularity, integration of new services and further store evolution force the infrastructure to grow accordingly.
 A flexible platform at the heart of your e-commerce solution, as well as scalable environment responds quickly to business challenges and opportunities.